Socially Responsible Investing with Wealthfront

 Since there’s no agreed-upon definition of SRI, investors evaluate which investments to include in an SRI strategy in a variety of ways.
 Some investors may take an exclusionary approach, avoiding stocks or bonds if the underlying company is involved in activities considered detrimental to society.
 For example, a fund manager building an SRI ETF (exchange-traded fund) might exclude stocks involved in fossil fuel extraction, firearms, or tobacco from their portfolio.
 At the other end of the spectrum, some investors may only invest in companies if their business activities agree with a particular set of values considered beneficial to society, an approach known as “impact investing.”
 Examples of impact investments include clean energy portfolios and a portfolio of companies committed to promoting diverse leadership.
 Investors may also combine elements of both strategies, excluding companies from certain industries and investing a relatively high fraction of the portfolio in companies whose businesses align with their values.

-At Wealthfront, SRI means promoting positive social impact by selecting investments that increase exposure to companies vetted for high scores on ESG factors.
+For Wealthfront’s Socially Responsible Investing portfolios, SRI means promoting social impact by selecting investments that increase exposure to companies receiving high scores on ESG factors.

 What is ESG?